Holly Madison, Department Chair

 NURS 246.
 Care Coordination and Transition Management.
 2 Units.

-Using the guidelines for the Clinical Improvement Project, each student will complete a scholarly written paper for the Clinical Improvement Project.
-In addition, students will complete a poster(conference quality) of their project and present findings in their clinical agency.
-Dissemination of research findings will be presented at a research forum, hosted by faculty, to share projects with the health science and graduate professional community.
+Using the guidelines for the Clinical Improvement Project, each student will complete a scholarly written paper for their Clinical Improvement Project.
+In addition, students will complete a poster (conference quality) of their project and present findings to the agency.
+Dissemination of the student's project findings will be presented at a poster presentation, hosted by the program to faculty, students, and invited members of the health science and graduate school professional community.
+Prerequisites: Admission to the ELMSN program or permission by instructor.

 Upon successful completion of the ELMSN Program, the student will: